oOraph/blog/lora-adapters-dynamic-loading.md

 We used these features to speed up inference on the Hub for requests related to LoRA adapters based on Diffusion models.
 In addition to this UX upgrade, this allowed us to mutualize and thus spare compute resources.

-With these improvements we are able to serve inference for hundreds of distinct LoRA adapters, with less than 5 A10G GPUs, while the user inference requests fall down from 35s to 10
+To perform inference on a given model, there are two steps: a warm up phase that consists in downloading the model and setting up the service (25s).
+And the inference job itself (10s).
+With these improvements we were able to decrease the warm up time from 25s to 3s.
+So we were able to serve inference for hundreds of distinct LoRA adapters, with less than 5 A10G GPUs, while the user inference requests fell down from 35s to 13.

-# LoRA details
+# LoRA

-To understand where the mutualization potential lies, we need to get a basic understanding of LoRA.
+To understand where the mutualization potential lies, we need to get a really basic understanding of LoRA.

 For a more exhaustive presentation on what LoRA is, please refer to the following blog post: